-The Manor itself is run as a hotel.
+The Manor itself is run as a hotel since 1983.

-And the rooms are all named after one of the giraffes.
+The rooms at Giraffe Manor are all named after one of the giraffes.

 We stayed in Jock’s room on the first floor.

-Which made it possible to feed the giraffes from our room right when they came to the property for breakfast.
+Which made it possible to feed the giraffes from our room when they came to the property for breakfast. :)

-The giraffes know the exact schedule and start coming over to the manor for their treats at the same time every day.
+The giraffes know the exact schedule and start coming over to the manor for some treats at the same time every day.

 Starting at 6 am in the morning for the famous breakfast with the giraffes.

-They stay as long as they get fed and walk back to the sanctuary afterwards.
+They stay as long as it pleases them and are free to walk back to the sanctuary ground whenever they want to.